-Cash Sales The number of Closed Sales during the year in which
+Cash Sales The number of Closed Sales during the year in which buyers exclusively paid in cash

 Economists' note: Cash Sales can be a useful indicator of the extent to which investors are participating in the market.
 Why?
 Investors are far more likely to have the funds to purchase a home available up front, whereas the typical homebuyer requires a mortgage or some other form of financing.
 There are, of course, many possible exceptions, so this statistic should be interpreted with care.